AWard59/Only-Exams-Client/README.md

 Tutors can edit modules, and see enrolled students per course.
 Students enrol in the courses and complete the modules.

+All courses and module content can be written in Markdown for a better user experience.

 ## Important Links

 - [Deployed Client](https://award59.github.io/Only-Exams-Client/)